 NZMGA Ski guide Al Moore is a West Canterbury local who has lived in Oxford for the past 2 decades.
 He recreates and works in the Craigieburn basin.
 Passionate about being in the outdoors, Al enjoys many forms of outdoor activities including tramping, mountain biking, rock climbing, windsurfing, river rafting, kayaking, and skiing.
 Al also holds several NZOIA instructor awards.
 He has spent a considerable amount of time as a tertiary level outdoor educator, ski patroller, heliski guide and river guide.
 Al was actually Anna Keeling's first avalanche instructor in 1992 – so you can understand how lucky we are to have him on our guide team!
 Currently he splits his time between working as a builder (mostly at Castle Hill village) and ski guiding in Japan.
 He's married with two post teenage daughters and now considers himself an empty–nester.
 Any spare time is often spent at the family Bach at Lake Clearwater indulging in some of the aforementioned outdoor activities.

 Kaz is an avalanche education specialist.
 Having worked as a tertiary educator, avalanche course instructor, and as an online tutor for the MSC Avalanche Risk Management Program, she now works as an instructor for the NZ Army.
-Karen’s life is fairly full these days keeping her three lads (husband, infant, and dog) in line.
+Karen’s life is fairly full these days keeping her family of 4 in line.
 She has done time as a ski guide, ski field manager, snow-safety officer, ski patroller, glacier guide, hiking guide, rock climbing instructor, alpine instructor, and coordinator of outdoor education programs.
 Karen’s qualifications include: NZMGA Assistant Ski Guide, full Alpine Trekking Guide, and full Hard Ice Guide.
 MSC Avalanche Risk Management Stage Two (Stage One Assessor endorsement).
 NZOIA Bush 2, Alpine 2, and Rock 1 (sport climbing endorsement).
-Having spent the last 15 years as a full time outdoors professional she is currently taking a year off to grapple with parenthood.
-She has no spare time…
+Having spent the last 15 years as a full time outdoors professional she has had two kids.
+AKG is excited to have this talented instructor back on the team.

 After seasons in the Craigieburn Range, Canada, and Japan; John traded the indignities of ski bum life for a lucrative and glamorous career as an NZMGA assistant ski guide.
 In between paid endorsements for skin care products and A-list parties, he guides in New Zealand and Japan each year.
 He loves ski touring, avalanche courses and introducing people to the backcountry, but will grudgingly tolerate being flown around in a helicopter.
 Originally from Australia, he returns each spring and autumn to enjoy its excellent rock climbing, surfing, and fine selection of yoghurt.
 In his spare time, John works as an environmental consultant and is regular contributor to the Whitney Houston fan wiki website.